Welcome to the BAOA

 Step 5 - Contact your local officiating association - Find a local association in your area

-Step 6 - Annual Renewal of Permit - Renew your officiating permit annually in June.
+Step 6 - Annual Renewal of Permit - Renew your officiating permit annually in June for winter sports and September for winter sports.

 Note: During the school year in which the official successfully completes the adult education class, all meeting requirements are waived.